kortiz21/CPSC-335/README.md

 # Description

-Programming assignments that were all completed throughout the course using a combination of C, C++ and bash.
+Programming assignments that were all completed throughout the course using a combination of C, C++, Python and bash.